Codecademy/docs/content/javascript/concepts/objects/terms/hasOwn/hasOwn.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **`.hasOwn()`** method verifies if a specific property exists in an object, returning true if present, otherwise false.
+The **`.hasOwn()`** method verifies if a specific property exists in an object, returning `true` if present, otherwise `false`.
 Unlike the `in` operator, it solely inspects direct object properties and doesn't consider inherited ones.
 This method serves as a replacement for `Object.hasOwnProperty()`.

 ## Syntax